JayScarrott/mr-johnson/readme.md

 ### User Stories

+#### Target Audience

+The target audience for this website, is fans for the band Mr Johnson, who want to stay update with the band and interact with media related to the band.

 #### First Time Visitor Goals

 * All the information fans of the band would like
 * Easy navigation throughout the site
+* Be able to hear what the band sounds like
-* Quick access to social media of Mr Johnson
+* Have easy access to our social media platforms
-* Consistent style throughout the the site, fitting Mr Johnson
+*

 ## Design